zatserkovnyy/mpv-aqps/README.md

 </details>

+> **Note:** The numeric suffixes (e.g., `0.1` to `0.5`) in the profile names correspond to the sharpening strength (`#define curve_height <value>`) configured inside respective copies or presets of your `adaptive-sharpen.glsl` shader file.

 ## FFprobe download (Windows only)

+[GyanD/codexffmpeg Releases](https://github.com/GyanD/codexffmpeg/releases)

 > **Note:** The `ffprobe.exe` binary is located inside the `bin` folder of the downloaded archive.

-[GyanD/codexffmpeg Releases](https://github.com/GyanD/codexffmpeg/releases)

 ## Notes

+* **Bring Your Own Shaders:** AQPS is a decision engine.
+It does not contain any built-in shaders or image enhancements.
+It simply instructs mpv to apply a specific profile (e.g., `[1080p-HQ]`). **You must define these profiles in your `mpv.conf`** for the script to have any visual effect.
+* **Filename Sensitivity:** Special profiles (`hdtv`) and the animation multiplier rely on reading the filename.
+If your files have stripped, scrambled, or renamed titles (e.g., `video1.mkv`), these specific detection features will be bypassed.
-Please note: this script is designed to be fully cross-platform (Windows, macOS, Linux).
-However, since I primarily develop on Windows and currently cannot test directly on macOS or Linux environments, please feel free to open an issue or provide feedback if you encounter any platform-specific bugs!
+* **Platform Compatibility:** This script is designed to be fully cross-platform (Windows, macOS, Linux).
+However, since I primarily develop on Windows and cannot currently test directly on macOS/Linux environments, please feel free to open an issue if you encounter any platform-specific bugs!

-- For best results keep `ffprobe` up to date.
-- External audio tracks and network streams are handled gracefully (bitrate estimation falls back when necessary).
+* **External Audio & Streams:** External audio tracks and network streams are handled gracefully (bitrate estimation falls back mathematically when metadata is missing).
+* **Keep FFprobe Updated:** For the most accurate bitrate and codec detection, ensure your `ffprobe` binary is up to date.

-- If you encounter any bugs, errors, or have ideas on how to improve the script, please let me know!
+If you encounter any bugs, errors, or have ideas on how to improve the script, please let me know!
 You can open an **Issue** here on GitHub or submit a **Pull Request**.
-I will gladly find the time to review your feedback and fix any problems.
+I will gladly review your feedback and fix any problems.

----

-Drop the script in, define your preferred profiles in `mpv.conf`, and mpv will automatically choose the best settings for every video.

 ---